ahmed-u-khan/rotman_case_comp/README.md

 ## presentation

-[THIS](https://docs.google.com/presentation/d/1b7BPdFTFo38qNtNbSsuhnq6tkKY2lopJqO0rwpOqHvU/edit?usp=sharing) is where we post out visuals and presentables to each other and the judges.
+[THIS](https://docs.google.com/presentation/d/1b7BPdFTFo38qNtNbSsuhnq6tkKY2lopJqO0rwpOqHvU/edit?usp=sharing) is where we post our visuals and presentables to each other and the judges.